 There are plenty of concerns if you are Mike Gundy heading into the summer.
 Those three above-mentioned high notes even come with their own worries.
 But my overall concern for this group is not the talent level at linebacker or who emerges as the No. 2 wideout behind Tylan Wallace.

 The 2018 iteration of OSU football showed a lack of leadership, discipline and self control more times than not which resulted in maybe the most inconsistent OSU team I can remember covering or following.
-Gundy-coached used to be known for outplaying their talent and not beating themselves.
+Gundy-coached teams used to be known for outplaying their talent and not beating themselves.
 The opposite was true for most of last season.
 In 2019, the Cowboys need to take a step forward in that regard.

 Whether it’s the natural progression of reps and time that create leadership, or the additions to the coaching staff — or a change by Mike Gundy himself — this team will not live up to whatever potential it has without a shift in attitude and accountability.